In English we have three words which are connected to the eye but actually have different uses - see, look at and watch. Try not to mix them up!

 - Watch out!

-Choose see, look at or watch for you answer.
+Choose 'see', 'look at' or 'watch' for you answer.

-- Can you ______ Lindsay?
+- Can you ______ Lily?

 see